fndvit/mds-udg-viz-i-dgcp-hackathon/README.md

 **Deliverables:**

 * An algorithm to transform new SST data into SST anomalies data
-* A proposal for an automated pipeline
+* A proposal for an automated pipeline to retrieve new data, transform it, and output the anomalies map/data
 * A map showing the latest SST data that follows team badgers 🦡 design

 ### 🤔 Areas of interest